Vfold-RNA/MgNet/README.md

 mgnet -i ${MGNET_HOME}/example/example.pdb -o ${MGNET_HOME}/example/
 ```
 The ions predicted by 5 trained models will be saved into `${MGNET_HOME}/example/` as `xxxx_model_y_prediction.pdb`, where `xxxx` and `y` represents input pdb name and model number, respectively.

+> :warning: **CUDA Toolkit: You may need to install CUDA Toolkit 10.1 if the error message contains `RuntimeError: Attempting to deserialize object on a CUDA device but torch.cuda.is_available() is False`.**

 ### 5. Remove loaded MgNet image in Docker
 ```